Gunman who killed eight co-workers at California transit facility knew victims well, mayor says

 Smith said deputies and San Jose police officers ran into a building as the shooting was continuing "and I know that it saved many lives."

-Police also received information about explosive devices inside the transit building, which the bomb squad is investigating, Davis said.
+Police also received information about explosive devices inside the transit building, which the bomb squad investigated, officials said.

 In addition, a house that erupted in flames in San Jose around the same time as the shooting is believed to be the gunman's home, a source close to the investigation told CNN.